Want to learn how systems communicate?

 CSCI 1680 is an undergraduate course in computer networks.
-We will cover the technologies supporting the Internet, from Ethernet and WiFi through the routing protocols that govern the flow of traffic, and the web technologies that are generating most of it.
-A major concern is understanding the protocols used on the Internet: how they work, their shortcomings, what the issues are, and what improvements are on the horizon.
+We will discuss the technologies supporting the Internet, from Ethernet and Wifi to routing protocols that govern the flow of traffic, and the web technologies and cloud services that are responsible for most of it.
+In doing so, we’ll focus on the protocols used on the Internet, including what each component does, how they work, why they are designed the way they are, their limitations and shortcomings (in terms of reliability, security, oversight, etc.), and what improvements are on the horizon.

 Lectures: T/Th 09:00-10:20 EDT (All lectures will be recorded and streamed live via Zoom.)